Tabangao Refinery

-The Tabangao Refinery is an oil refinery in Batangas City, Batangas, Philippines.
+The Tabangao Refinery was an oil refinery in Batangas City, Batangas, Philippines.
 It was owned and operated by Pilipinas Shell Petroleum Corporation with the capacity to process 110000 oilbbl/d.
+Following its closure in 2020, the site was repurposed as the Shell Import Facility Tabangao (SHIFT), which was inaugurated in 2021.

 History

 The Tabangao Refinery's construction began in 1960 and was completed in 1962.

-The oil refinery's inauguration was held on July 28, 1962 which was attended by then-Philippine President Diosdado Macapagal.
-Its initially capacity was 30000 oilbbl/d.
+The oil refinery's inauguration was held on July 28, 1962, and was attended by then-Philippine President Diosdado Macapagal.
+Its initial capacity was 30000 oilbbl/d.